+612 9385 3702

 Professor Baldry has been and is a Chief Investigator on numerous Australian Research Council (ARC), NH&MRC, AHURI and other grants over the past 25 years, contributes to Commissions and Inquiries and has published over 130 peer reviewed books, articles and reports.

-She has been involved in a voluntary capacity with a number of development and justice community organisations and is currently a Director on the Board of the Public Interest Advocacy Centre (PIAC).
+She has been involved in a voluntary capacity with a number of development and justice community organisations.
 Professor Baldry has served as Chair of a number of homelessness and justice related committees and is currently Chair of the NSW Ageing and Disability Commission’s Advisory Board.
 During her time as Deputy Chair of the Disability Council NSW, Eileen advised the Minister and public authorities on emerging issues relating to people with disability.

 As Co-Chair of Universities Australia Executive Women Group (UAEW) 2019-2020, Eileen led this national group in providing strategic advice and high-level guidance to Australian Universities on improving the representation of women, both academic and professional, at executive levels of university leadership and governance.